Your rights under California’s “Do Not Sell My Personal Information” right

 We use our users’ information in order to help people get jobs.
-However, the CCPA has a much broader definition of “sell” than this.
+However, the CCPA has a much broader definition of “sell” than this which encompasses activities beyond the traditional common understanding of “selling” for money such as disclosing, disseminating, making available, transferring or otherwise communicating by electronic or other means, a consumer’s personal information for other valuable consideration.
 Indeed Flex strives to live up to the law, and your wishes, as it relates to this right.

 What Indeed Flex does that may fall under this definition

 This list is not meant to be exclusive but shows examples of what our products do.
-We say “may” fall under the definition of “selling” data because the CCPA is new and these issues are not yet resolved.
+We say may fall under the definition of “selling” data because the CCPA has been drafted very broadly and may encompass certain activities mentioned below.

 - We share data with our affiliates as described in our Privacy Center.